How to Prevent Identity Theft: 6 Tips to Protect Yourself

 You’ll also want to watch out for links in your emails or text messages that feel off or unexpected, even if it seems like they’re coming from a reputable company.
 Misspelled words, generic greetings and a sense of urgency are some of the hallmarks of phishing attempts.
 This is a popular scam to try to get you to share valuable personal information.
 If you’re ever in doubt, don’t click on a link in an email, text message, or on social media.
 Contact the company directly using their publicly listed phone number to confirm if the communication is legitimate.

 It’s unnerving when someone invades your personal privacy.
 As more transactions and communication happens digitally, be proactive about keeping your data identity safe.
-If you’re looking for a comprehensive identity theft plan, consider a paid subscription to TransUnion Identity Protection, which has features that include personal information monitoring, risk alerts and password management.
-For more resources about fraud and identity theft, head to our Fraud Victims Resources page.
-There you’ll find our downloadable Fraud Companion Guide, which provides steps to identify and recover from various forms of identity theft.
+For more resources about fraud and identity theft, head to our Fraud Victims Resources page

 What You Need to Know: